redhat-partner-tech/partner-tech-days-sept2020/automate-everything/lab-guide-rhpds-section5.md

 -   Choose "Install Web Server" as the next Job

--   Leave Type set to On Success
+-   Leave RUN set to On Success

 -   Click SELECT